 Another by Christian Robinson

 In this exuberant celebration of imagination, a little girl is asleep in her bed when an oval door opens into the wall.
 She follows her black cat and the new cat into what seems to be another world of topsy-turvy colorful dots and rectangles, more oval doors, many diverse kids, and another girl and her cat that look exactly like them.
 The white space and repetition of shapes feel playful and fresh.
 A feast for the eyes and mind!
-You might like: Meaningful Activities with Wordless Picture Books and Best Books for 4-and 5-Year-Olds.
+Also on: Meaningful Activities with Wordless Picture Books and Best Books for 4-and 5-Year-Olds.

 The Princess and the Pony by Kate Beaton